Atherys/AtherysDocs/docs/A-bear-bones-introduction-to-JavaScript.md

 This is by no means an exhaustive list.

-Hopefully with this information you can begin piecing together what is happening in the very first statement you saw here.

 ### Equals ( `==` )

 The first operator we'll take a look at is the equals, `==`.